jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 * **Colour conveying meaning is augmented with other methods.**

-	If colour has a meaning assigned to it (eg coloured lines on a chart, coloured link text, different-coloured buttons), use other methods to supplement this information.
+	If colour has a meaning assigned to it (eg coloured lines on a chart, coloured link text, different-coloured buttons) use other methods to supplement this information.
+Examples of this might be dashed or dotted lines or having links underlined.

 * **Audio must be manually started on a webpage.**